 Directions to the Office and Parking:

-We are located in downtown Des Plaines, directly south of the train station, library and library parking garage.
-There is no parking in front at 733 Lee Street --parking is in the lot BEHIND the building, off Center Street.
-Look for the "GARA" and "Plato Academy" signs.
-This is also the main entrance.
-We are in Suite 210, at the top of the stairs or just off the elevator.
+We are located in downtown Des Plaines, south of the train station.
+There is very limited parking in front of 701 Lee Street --free parking is in the garage BEHIND the building, off Center Street at Pearson to our south or off Ellinwood next to the library to our north .
+Look for the Library and municipal parking garage signs.
+The garage entrance to the lobby is on the first floor on the west end of the garage.
+Use the revolving door or handicapped entrance to the lobby elevators.
+We are in Suite 830.
 A map of the area can be accessed at the end of this webpage by clicking "View Larger Map."

 How can therapy help me?

 A number of benefits are available from participating in therapy.
 Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
 Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 - Attaining a better understanding of yourself, your goals and values

 - Developing skills for improving your relationships

 - Finding resolution to the issues or concerns that led you to seek therapy